 AIM has provided me with several opportunities that I would never have the time or money to organize for myself.
 It opened my eyes to the diversity of potential careers and how technology connects them all.”

 Papillion LaVista South High School

-These cohort programs are available at our partner schools: Bryan High School (Omaha); Papillion La Vista High School; Papillion La Vista-South High School; Thomas Jefferson High School (Council Bluffs); and Abraham Lincoln High School (Council Bluffs).
+These cohort programs are available at our partner schools: Bryan High School (Omaha); Papillion La Vista High School; Papillion La Vista-South High School; and Thomas Jefferson High School (Council Bluffs).